Arilus cristatus

 Arilus cristatus, also known as the North American wheel bug or simply wheel bug, is a species of large assassin bug in the family Reduviidae and the only species of wheel bug found in the United States.
-It is one of the largest terrestrial true bugs in North America, reaching up to 1.5 in in length in its adult stage.
-It is sexually dimorphic, in that males are somewhat smaller than the females.
-A characteristic structure is the wheel-shaped pronotal armor.
-North American wheel bugs prey on caterpillars and beetles, such as Japanese beetles, the cabbage worm, orange dogs, tent caterpillars, and the Mexican bean beetle, all of which they pierce with their beak to inject salivary fluids that dissolve soft tissue.
+It is one of the largest terrestrial Hemiptera in North America, reaching up to 1.5 in in length in its adult stage.
+This species exhibits sexually dimorphic characteristics, in that males are somewhat smaller than the females.
+A characteristic structure is the wheel-shaped pronotal ridge along its thorax.
+North American wheel bugs prey primarily on caterpillars and beetles, such as Japanese beetles, the cabbage worm, orange dogs, tent caterpillars, and the Mexican bean beetle, all of which they pierce with their proboscis to inject salivary fluids that dissolve soft tissue.
 The North American wheel bug is most active in daylight, but may engage in predatory behaviors at night in areas illuminated by lights.
-Because most of its prey are pests, the wheel bug is considered beneficial.
+Due to the species preying on known pests, the wheel bug is a beneficial insect.

 It is camouflaged and very shy, residing in leafy areas and hiding whenever possible.
-Specifically, habitats of the North American wheel bug include sunflowers, goldenrod, cotton, trunks of locust trees, and various fruit and tree groves.
-It has membranous wings, allowing for clumsy, noisy flight which can easily be mistaken for the flight of a large grasshopper.
+Known habitats of the North American wheel bug include sunflowers, goldenrod, cotton, trunks of locust trees, and various fruit and tree groves.
+It has membranous wings folded down its abdomen, allowing for clumsy, noisy flight which can easily be mistaken for the flight of a large grasshopper.
 The adult is gray to brownish gray in color and black shortly after molting, but the nymphs (which do not yet have the wheel-shaped structure) have bright red or orange abdomens.
 It was described in 1763 by Carl Linnaeus.
 Despite the prevalence of the North American wheel bug in many habitats, the information compiled concerning the species is haphazard and incomplete.

 Description

 Like other species of wheel bugs, A. cristatus have a characteristic dorsal crest, shaped like a wheel or cog.
 They move and fly slowly, and in flight produce a noisy buzzing sound.
 As with other assassin bugs, the proboscis arises from the anterior end of its long, tubular head and unfolds forward when feeding.

-A. cristatus possesses two scent glands (red-orange in color) that can be ejected from its abdomen, usually in reaction to being disturbed.
+A. cristatus possesses two scent glands (red-orange in color) that can be ejected from its abdomen with two distinct chemical functions; one gland used for defense and one gland utilized for breeding behaviors.
 The scent produced by it is not as powerful as that produced by stink bugs, but is still strong enough to be detected by humans.

 North American wheel bugs exhibit armored forewings and membranous hind wings which allow this species to take flight.
 As a result of its inability to move swiftly, A. cristatus rely heavily upon camouflage, the effect of their bite, or the production of unpleasant odors in order to avoid predation.